ABOUT OUR FRESH CUT GARDEN ROSES

 Garden roses must be harvested at a certain point of cut to minimize damage during shipping.
 Given the proper water, food and care, our garden roses will bloom and perform incredibly, growing four or five times their original size!

 Why is it important to remove the cardboard sleeve when you put your garden roses in water?
+Your garden roses should arrive well-hydrated, and the cardboard should be removed after cutting the stems.
 As garden roses hydrate, the bloom head gets larger.
 Leaving them confined within the cardboard sleeve can damage the petals as the bloom head hydrates and grows.
+NOTE: If the roses arrive dehydrated due to travel, the stem necks can be weak.
+In this case, keep the cardboard on for a few hours or even overnight while hydrating.
+This ensures that the necks do not harden into a bent shape.

 STEP 2